 Behavior from primitive invertebrates to advanced mammals, highlighting trends in behavior systems.
 Natural setting studies in the ethology tradition, comparative psychology studies, and biosociological principles with their implications for human social systems.

-Prerequisites: PSY 100 or BIO 218 (may be taken concurrently); Junior or senior standing.
-Corequisites: Registration in BIO 347 is required.
-Special Notes: Carries cross-credit in psychology.
+Prerequisites: PSY 101 or BIO 218 (may be taken concurrently); Junior or senior standing.
+Corequisites: Concurrent registration in BIO 347 is required.
 Offered: Fall, even # years.
+Special Notes: This course carries cross-credit in psychological sciences.

 BIO 347 • Animal Behavior Lab 1 Credit